IAstucieux/IAstucieux/README.md

 ## Issues

+- If you have any issue try to use the manual installation scripts in `installs/manuals` if not already done.

-- If you encounter some issues during the installation of llama2 or automatic1111, you can check the `HELP.md` file located in `installs/manuals/HELP.md`.
+- If you encounter some issues during the installation of llama2 or automatic1111, you can check the `HELP.md` file located in `installs/HELP.md`.
 This file contains a list of different errors that can be encountered with their associated solutions.

 - If you have any other issues, please refer to the "issues" page and don't hesitate to create a new topic about your problem.